-Let us review some results about approximation and extension problems in the vector-valued version.
-The first is Dugundji's generalization of Tietze extension for continuous vector-valued functions; the following is a special case of such well known result (see \cite[Theorem 6.1]{Dug66}). \begin{thm}[Dugundji extension theorem] Let $ M $ be a metric space and $ Y $ a normed space.
+Let us review some results about approximation and extension problems in the vector-valued setting.
+The first is Dugundji's generalization of the Tietze extension theorem for continuous vector-valued functions; the following is a special case of this well known result (see \cite[Theorem 6.1]{Dug66}). \begin{thm}[Dugundji extension theorem] Let $ M $ be a metric space and $ Y $ a normed space.
 Assume $ A \subset M $ is closed and $ f: A \to Y $ is continuous.
 Then there is a continuous function $ g : M \to Y $ such that $ g|_{A} = f $ and $ g(M) \subset \mathrm{co} f(A) $. \end{thm}

-Next, consider the smooth approximation of continuous functions which relies on the existence of smooth partitions of unity.
+Next, consider the smooth approximation of continuous functions, which relies on the existence of smooth partitions of unity.